eiriniOG/coverwallet-app/README.md

 - In Accounts dataset, industry and subindustry null values represented almost 3% of rows, so they were substituted by "blank" new value.
 However, subindutry variable was finally discarded due to its large diversity.
 - Residual variables (<1%) related to products, carriers, states and industries are grouped into a single category.
 A new variable "company age" is calculated from year of establishment (discarded).
 - Continuous variables present a huge amount of outliers, which were filtered with an iqr expansion factor of 4 from Q3.
 - Conversion cases are specially low for premiums between 500$-505$.
 General liability is the product with highest number of quotes, but Commercial Auto, CW Errors Omissions and Package have the highest conversion rates.
-California and Florida are the ones that concentrate the higher number of quotes, but Kentucky and Oregon have the highest conversion rates.
+California and Florida are the states with the higher number of quotes, but Kentucky and Oregon have the highest conversion rates.
 - Variables with correlation higher than 70% have been analyzed and treated.
-A curious case was that Carrier id=53 was highly correlated with Commercial Auto product, so it might be a specialized insurance company with a high market quota in the US or Florida (maybe Progressive or Geico)
+A curious case was that Carrier id=53 was highly correlated with Commercial Auto product, so it might be a specialized insurance company with a high market quota in the US or Florida (maybe Progressive or Geico according to quick Google search).
 - The final dataset has 9032 rows and is fairly balanced in terms of conversion (60% of 1s-40% of 0s).

 ##### 3.1 From Modeling
-- 58 variables among continuous and dummies are pre-selected for classification, meanwhile only 9 original variables are necessary for CatBoost.
+- 58 variables among continuous and dummies are pre-selected for modeling with a 80-20% train/validation split, meanwhile only 9 original variables are necessary for CatBoost.
 - Due to the huge amount of outliers, RobustScaler is used to scale continuous variables before modeling and avoid lack of convergence in algorithms weak against outliers like LogisticRegression.
 - F1-score is the preferred metric to assess model training and selection, since it is desirable to
 >Refine true positives, in order to optimize further marketing actions resources to increase conversion.